Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A. a self-hosted agent** 🟢

-### Question #48
+### Question #55

-DRAG DROP You have an Azure DevOps release pipeline as shown in the following exhibit.
+You have an Azure DevOps release pipeline as shown in the following exhibit.

 ![Alt Image Text](../images/az400_2_43.png)